TOP 10 Factors Affecting Container Shipping Rates

 4. Emergency Bunker Surcharge (EBS)

-EBS fees can vary based on several factors affecting ocean freight rates, including the type of cargo, carrier, container type, and the nature of the goods (whether dry or refrigerated).
-For example, when shipping from China to USA , the cost of an EBS fee for a 20-foot container typically ranges from $50 to $60, while a 40-foot container can incur costs between $90 and $180.
-The rise in fuel prices, coupled with new low-sulfur emission standards and reduced spot rates, has prompted carriers to announce additional EBS costs.
-This dynamic highlights the complexities and unpredictability of shipping costs, particularly for air freight from China to the USA.
+The costs of EBS can be based on issues pertinent to sea freight rates.
+Some of these include cargo type, carrier, container type, and nature of the merchandise, whether dry or refrigerated.
+Example, in shipping from China to USA , the costs of an EBS fee, for a 20-foot container, range from $50 to $60, while that of a 40-foot container costs between $90 and $180.
+Shipping lines have quickly announce additional EBS costs because of gains in fuel prices with new lowsulfur emission standards on the horizon coupled with a drop in spot rates.
+The dynamic underlines all the complexity and unpredictability of shipping costs, especially air freight from China to the USA..

 Extra Charges